suchi-291/suchi-291/README.md

 - 🚀 Learning Front-End Web Development
 - 🚀 Exploring the ins and outs of React and Redux for dynamic front-end experiences.
 - 🚀 Navigating through the world of React Router for seamless page transitions.
-- 👩‍💻 Started #100DaysOfCoding Challenge and participating in Communinities - [FreeCodeCamp](https://discord.gg/freecodecamp), [theOdinProject](https://discord.gg/theodinproject)
+- 👩‍💻 Started #100DaysOfCoding Challenge 2025

 ## 📬 Get in Touch

 - Connect with me on [Twitter](https://twitter.com/RaoSuchitha)
-- Read more of my articles on my Linkedin profile [Suchitha_r](https://www.linkedin.com/in/suchitha-r/)
+- Read more of my articles on my Linkedin profile [Suchitha_r](https://www.linkedin.com/in/suchitha-r-reactdeveloper/)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀